USAID Science for Development Fellowships logo

 Finalists will be provided fellowship position descriptions for the host offices that have requested to interview them.
 SDF program staff will conduct an online placement interview webinar for finalists to provide details on the overall placement process and guidance for success during Fellowship Placement Interview Week.
 Finalists should also conduct their own research on the host office(s) they will interview with to be well informed about mission and activities in advance of the placement interview(s).

 Participation in the SDF Fellowship entails a full-time commitment to engage in assignments at USAID.
-Therefore, in most cases, fellows will need to complete or transfer work on existing grants, research papers, and other projects before the fellowship starts.
+Therefore, fellows may need to complete or transfer work on existing grants, research papers, and other projects before the fellowship starts.
 Per federal ethics guidelines, fellows may not serve as a Principal Investigator or in any other role on a federally funded grant while also serving as a fellow, as it would be a duplication of federal support.
 In addition, while serving as a fellow, it is not permitted to apply for federal grants, as this would represent a financial conflict of interest due to the federal funding of the Science for Development Fellowships.
-Fellows involved in research collaborations or any appointments, with or without government support or remuneration, must receive approval from the USAID Ethics Office and the USAID host office to continue that involvement.
-If the activity meets USAID ethics guidelines, then ongoing participation will be acceptable with scheduling outside of fellowship work hours.
+Fellows involved in research collaborations or any appointments, with or without government support or remuneration, must receive approval from the USmax SDF program and the USAID host office to continue that involvement.
+If the activity meets USmax and USAID guidelines, then ongoing participation will be acceptable with scheduling outside of fellowship work hours.
 If the activity is not approved, then the fellow must take a hiatus from such involvement for the duration of the fellowship term.

 The SDF program team focuses on helping fellows to prepare for success!
 The most critical action following acceptance of a USAID Science for Development Fellowship is to attend the scheduled background investigation/security clearance briefing and then complete the designated background investigation or security clearance forms and the required fingerprinting process.